END OF SEASON SALE 25% OFF SEED POTATOES WHILE SUPPLIES LAST

 Garlic will begin to emerge in early Spring as the temperatures begin to rise.
 When garlic reaches 3-4" you may begin to fertilize weekly.
-We use fish emulsion and worm tea, but use your favorite high nitrogen supplement or foliar feed.
+We use fish emulsion and worm tea, but use your favorite nitrogen rich supplement or foliar feed.
 Garlic will reach a maximum of 10 leaves in cooler climates or 12 leaves in warmer climate, before the scape begins to form (for hardneck varieties)and bulbs begin to swell.
 Remove scape at 4-6" long for maximum bulb size, or allow it to lengthen and curl before harvesting for a tasty treat similar to a garlic flavored green bean or asparagus.
 Failing to remove the scape, or keeping it on for too long, will result in reduced bulb size.
 When the scapes begin to form stop fertilizing.
 Be sure to provide adequate water but avoid over watering.

 When to Harvest

 Once your garlic begins to bulb, it's immune system is no longer active.
 Watch it carefully for signs of disease.

 Twisted, yellow, stunted, or otherwise "off" looking plants should be removed and thrown away (not composted).